Leandro Leviste: Business career

-Leviste has invested in media by buying a 10% in media giant ABS-CBN Corporation, making him its largest shareholder after Lopez Inc. Through Countryside Investments Holdings Corporation, Leviste has also announced plans to invest in Roxas Holdings, Inc., the parent company of Central Azucarera Don Pedro, Inc.
+Leviste has invested in media by buying a 10% in media giant ABS-CBN Corporation, making him its largest shareholder after its parent company Lopez Holdings Corporation Through Countryside Investments Holdings Corporation, Leviste has also announced plans to invest in Roxas Holdings, Inc., the parent company of Central Azucarera Don Pedro, Inc.

-Political career
+House of Representatives (since 2025)

 Election

+In the 2025 election, Leviste ran for representative in Batangas's first district, based in the Western portion of the province.
+Challenging incumbent representative Eric Buhain.

-Leviste won a historic landslide as Batangas 1st District Representative in the 2025 elections.
-Leviste won 268,764 votes, or 75% of the total, defeating incumbent Congressman Eric Buhain, who received 91,588 votes.
-This marked the highest percentage won against any sitting member of Congress nationwide in the 2025 elections and the most votes ever recorded in any congressional race in the history of Batangas.
+Leviste garned 74.58% of the votes.
+His raw vote total of 268,764 is the highest received by any candidate in a congressional race in the history of Batangas.

-Leviste’s win also marked the first-ever electoral defeat of Eric Buhain, the husband of former Representative Eileen Ermita-Buhain, whose family has held the position of Batangas 1st District Representative for 30 years excluding the 2010–2013 gap filled by Tomas Apacible.
-It is the first time since 1972 that the district has elected a representative outside the Ermita or Apacible families.
-Campaigning on the message “Paunlarin Natin Ang Unang Distrito”, Leviste called for greater support from the national government for the development of western Batangas.

-House of Representatives (2025–present)
+Early tenure

 On the first day of his term on June 30, 2025, Leviste filed House Bill No. 27 to provide a monthly allowance of to every Filipino student, from kindergarten to college, regardless of their socioeconomic status.

+In February 2026, Leviste entered negotiations to sell his remaining 16.3% stake in SP New Energy Corp.
+(SPNEC) to foreign investors, including the Japanese conglomerate Mitsui & Co., to prevent conflict of interest as a public official.